Introduction to 'Leading and collaborating using online tools'

 These tools help you connect with others.
 This could be informal chats with your business partner, team meetings or video calls with clients or suppliers.
 So before you decide which tool to use, think about who you need to connect with, and how.

 • Mainly a messaging app, you can use this tool on your laptop or mobile device.
 It also integrates with other apps.
 If you have a small team, the free version may be a good option.
-Bear in mind this version has limits on file size and video calls.
+Bear in mind that this version has limits on file size and video calls.
 Want to use it to message people outside your own organisation?
 You'll need the paid-for Slack Connect option.

 • Like Slack, you can use this to connect with your team.
 Options include messaging and video calls.
 There's a lot more to Teams, and we'll mention it in more detail in the Collaboration section.
-Full of features, many large organisations use Teams.
+Full of features, many large businesses use Teams.

 • You can send instant messages and hold video calls with this free app.
 Most people use it from their phones, though there are web and desktop apps too.
-It works best for informal chats and one-to-one video calls.
+It works best for informal chats and 1-to-1 video calls.
 For group video calls, the group size limits are lower than Zoom, Teams or Slack.
 You can't schedule your WhatsApp calls either.
 On the plus side, end-to-end encryption makes it a secure way to message others.

 • Just like Slack and Teams, you can use Zoom for instant messages and video calls.
 The people you're calling don't need to download Zoom on their device.
-It's easy to book and host meetings with others outside your organisation, too.
+It's easy to book and host meetings with others outside your business, too.

 Unlike Teams, Zoom focuses just on communication.
 It has many features, even with the free version.
 If you use the free plan, you can hold meetings with up to 100 people for up to 40 minutes.